transparency

 Like many artists today, I grapple with what to do about “generative AI”.
 This is where I’ve landed:

-• There is absolutely no use of generative AI in any of my creative output.
+• There is absolutely no use of generative AI in any of my artistic output.
 This includes: all music I write & release, any writing you read on this site, and any content you see on my social & marketing channels.

 • Given the above statement, I do not tend to collaborate with artists who rely on generative AI to “create” music or visual art.